 Settings > Passcode (other models), then turn off Voice Dial.

-Hope this tutorials better for your iPhone.
+Hope this update iPhone SE tutorials better for your device..
 Advertisement